Planck 2013 results. I. Overview of products and scientific results: Frequency Maps

-Each foreground observed in the \Planck\ band has a different SED (power law, modified black body, SZ distortion, CO lines).
-To evaluate intensities for these SEDs, e.g., for component separation, we provide unit conversions and colour corrections for each band (also available as a downloadable code), where the corrected values are such that the power integrated in the spectral bandpass and throughput is equal to the measured power.
-They are described for LFI in \citet{planck2013-p02b}, which tabulates conversion from the CMB fluctuation SED to power-laws with various indices, and for HFI in \citet{planck2013-p03d}, which gives conversions between the two standard HFI SEDs (CMB fluctuation and {\it IRAS\/} standard), and also the Compton $y_{\rm sz}$ parameter.
+Each foreground observed by \Planck\ has a different SED (power law, modified black body, SZ distortion, CO lines).
+To evaluate intensities for these SEDs, e.g., for component separation, we provide unit conversions and colour corrections for each band, where the corrected values are such that the power integrated in the spectral bandpass and throughput is equal to the measured power.
+These are described for LFI in \citet{planck2013-p02b}, which tabulates conversion from the CMB fluctuation SED to power-laws with various indices, and for HFI in \citet{planck2013-p03d}, which gives conversions between the two standard HFI SEDs (CMB fluctuation and {\it IRAS\/} standard), and also the Compton $y_{\rm sz}$ parameter.
 In addition, a unit conversion and colour correction software tool ({\tt UcCC}) covering all \Planck\ bands is provided as part of the data release and described in \citet{planck2013-p03d}.
 Users are cautioned to read the detailed descriptions carefully, as in general a sequence of steps is required to convert from the units and assumed SED of the map calibration to the those appropriate for a given foreground.
 Our colour conversions are uniformly cast as a multiplicative correction, yielding the brightness at the standard band reference frequency for the required SED.
 It would also have been possible in most cases to quote an ``effective frequency'' at which the numerical value of the map brightness applies to the required SED, but this is less practical in general and cannot be applied at all to line emission.
+The effective frequencies for the LFI detectors in Table \ref{table:Instrument_performance} correspond to the SED for the CMB.